 Embracing "No Trim" in Tile Projects: Creative Ways to Finish Without Trim Pieces

-Whether you're working on a backsplash, shower, or flooring project, here are some creative ways to finish your tile project beautifully—without trim pieces.
+Whether you're working on a backsplash, shower, flooring project, or feature wall, here are proven ways to finish your tile beautifully, without specialty trim pieces.

 Mitering Tile Edges